| Event | Date | Subject |

 Course Description

 Most of the applications and assignments in this course ask you to answer concrete economic questions.
 The philosophy behind these assignments is that you answer questions from the ground up, just like researchers do, and just like you will have to do at a later stage of your study.
-As such, this course also gives you an introduction into what economists do when they conduct empirical research.
+As such, this course is also an introduction into what economists do when they conduct empirical research.
 We develop these skills using the R programming language.

 Format